Living in Boston

 - Whale watching and harbor cruises

-- Boston Harbor Islands National Park Area
+- Boston Harbor Islands National Park

 - Red Sox, Patriots, Bruins, and Celtics games

-- Concerts and theater on the Boston Common
+- Concerts and events on Boston Common

 - A vibrant theater district